HiroIshida/mohou_ros/README.md

 ```

 #### execution using the trained policy
-Without the `--force` argument, the actual robot will not move, i.e., it will dryrun.
+Without the `--force` argument, the real robot will not move, i.e., it will dryrun.
+The `--terminate` argument can be used to automatically terminate the program if the value of `TerminateFlag` exceeds the threshold value.
+The threshold value can be set with `-tt` argument.
 ```
 rosrun mohou_ros execute_pr2.py -pn {your_project_name} --force
 ```